stclib/STC/README.md

   cmap_si_destroy(&nums);
 }
 ```
 CMap with CString keys -> CString values.
-Temporary values are created by "make", and moved to the container.
+Temp.
+CStrings are created by "make", and moved to the container.
 ```
 #include "cstring.h"
 #include "cmap.h"